scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 -----------

-As more scientific articles are published, it will become more important that these articles can be analysed in aggregate.
+As more scientific articles are published, it will become more important that these articles can be analyzed in aggregate.
 Tools like ``allofplos`` make such an effort much easier.
 With an intuitive and straightforward ``Corpus()`` and ``Article()`` APIs, ``allofplos`` avoids much of the complexity of parsing xml for new users, while still enabling XML experts the flexibility and power needed